nicklafferty/craftycody/content/crafts/diy-pant-rack.md

 Okay, this will be short and sweet.

 Cut your 1x6 to 32 inches.
 The dowels I cut into 4-inch pegs then cut one end at a 30-degree angle.

+Next, we need to mark where the pegs will be drilled into the board.
+I drew a line across the middle and marked 4-inches in for my first peg then spaced them 8-inches apart.

+I drilled pilot holes through these four spots using a 7/64" bit since I used #8 screws.

+Then, I glued the dowels in place over the holes I just made.
+I let the glue set for one hour before flipping the whole thing over and redrilling through those pilot holes and into the dowels through the back.
+I drilled at an angle since the dowels are at an angle and I didn't want the screws to poke through the wood.

+The screws went in pretty well and at the angle I needed them.
+No split wood or screws poking through.
+I also over-drilled them into the wood so that the board would lay flat against the wall.